MayankKr8/mayankkr8.github.io/_posts/2020-01-8-reading-list.markdown

 So I write my first post for this website.

 Since I have the luxury of time at the moment, I decided to make this website.
 After taking the initial theme I came across [Arti Annaswamy's](https://github.com/aannasw/aannasw.github.io) version of it.
-Coincidently she had this section of reading lists herself, which insopired me to write my first post (you might not believe this but I honestly don't care).
+Coincidently she had this section of reading lists herself, which inspired me to write my first post (you might not believe this but I honestly don't care).

 I always enjoyed a good story or an article while growing up.
 But complete books were never my thing.
 I was afraid of committing (applies strictly to this) my time and then to not get as happy or content as I thought or was promised.
 Hence I read books only when forced academically.